 Lack of sodium and potassium may potentially result in seizures.
 A blood test can quickly confirm this reason.

 Bearded Dragon females require many proteins and calcium to lay eggs.
-When the food lacks this mineral, they start suffering from hypocalcemia, often followed by seizures.
+When the

 The vet should do a blood test, use X-rays to check whether your lizard is pregnant, and make a differential diagnosis on MBD.